ua-snap/cmip6-utils/climatologies/README.md

 Computes climatologies (temporal min/mean/max by month/season and by configurable historical/future era) from WRF-downscaled, bias-adjusted CMIP6 data and the WRF-downscaled ERA5 reference, for 13 CMIP6 models plus a multi-model ensemble mean.
-Produces a single master output (identical content in Zarr and NetCDF) with dimensions
-`model, scenario, era, period, aggregation, y, x`.
+Produces one Zarr and one NetCDF per output variable (identical content in both formats) with dimensions `model, scenario, era, period, aggregation, y, x`.